stephane-rbn/python-vscode-setup/README.md

 ![Inlay hints screenshot](img/inlay-hints.png)

-If you miss PyCharm's inlay hints, you can enable them in VSCode with Pylance extension by adding the following settings:
+If you miss PyCharm's inlay hints, you can enable them in VS Code with Pylance extension by adding the following settings:

 ```json
 "python.analysis.inlayHints.callArgumentNames": "all",